Shreyash2942/MetricCare/terraform/README.md

-# 🏗️ MetricCare Terraform Module
+# 🏗️ MetricCare Terraform Infrastructure

-This directory provisions all **AWS infrastructure** for the MetricCare Data Lakehouse using **Terraform**.
+This directory provisions the **AWS Data Lakehouse infrastructure** for the MetricCare project using **Terraform**.
-It connects with the `lambda/` and `glue_job/` folders at the project root to automate the deployment of data and compute resources.
+It automates the creation of compute, storage, and orchestration layers used across:
+- `lambda/` → Event-driven Glue triggers
+- `glue_job/` → ETL transformations (Bronze → Silver → Gold)
+- `fhir_data/` → Synthetic FHIR datasets used for CMS metrics

 ---